Sulphur, Louisiana: Geography

 Sulphur is located near the center of Calcasieu Parish.
 The city lies on Interstate 10 between the towns of Vinton and Westlake, approximately 20 mi east of the Texas border.
 The city of Lake Charles is 9 mi to the east.
 U.S. Route 90 passes through the center of Sulphur as Napoleon Street.
-Access from I-10 is via exits 20, 21, 23, and 26.
+Access from I-10 is via exits 20, 21, and 23.
 According to the United States Census Bureau, the city has a total area of 25.9 km2, all land.

 Communities inside Sulphur city limits include, from west to east, old Sulphur, Hollywood, and Maplewood, as well as Northwest Sulphur, also known as Portie Town, but usually pronounced with the Cajun form of pō-chay or Pohchay town.
 Outside of city limits are the communities of Carlyss and Choupique (Shoe-peak).
 Like the bowfin, that has many alternate names, the word "Choupique" has several variations of pronunciation in south Louisiana.
 Choupique is also pronounced shoe-pick, shoe-peg, or chew-pic.
 Moss Lake to the south.
 The community of Houston River is north of town, and Mossville is east of town, all but a memory with Sasol's purchase of over 4 square miles of land, that included with a few property exceptions, the entire community of Mossville.
 Most new development in the city is taking place south of town in Carlyss or around I-10.

 Wildlife

-The bayous near Sulphur are habitat for American alligators, which have been known to enter into the city.
+The bayous near Sulphur are habitat for American alligators, which have been known to enter into the city, with some instances reported of attacks on humans and pets.